Short-Learning/shortinette/rust/subjects/06/README.md

 pub unsafe fn ft_strcpy(dst: *mut u8, src: *const u8);
 ```

 - `ft_swap` must swap any two values of any type.
 Maybe `T` can be copied, maybe not.
 Maybe it has a         default value.
 Maybe not.
 - `ft_strlen` must count the number of non-null bytes, starting at `s`.
 You must write an
-  appropriate `# Safety` section in the documentation of that function to educate about its users
+  appropriate `# Safety` section in the documentation of that function to educate its callers
   about its correct usage.
 - `ft_strcpy` must copy the null-terminated string at `src` into `dst`.
 Just like `ft_strlen`, you
   must _precisely_ describe the requirements of your function within a `# Safety` section in its